This post is taken from the complete course material for MJ's Training Foundations (Self-study).

 -You can use the marker and rewards to train behaviors and phase them out.

--You can also train a marker word.
+-You can also train a marker word and different types of markers.
 Example: “Yes.”